metatoaster/mtj.f3u1/mtj/f3u1/README.rst

     9 weeks, 6 days, 11 hours, 39 minutes

 Note: currently the values are all limited to positive integers.
 This may change to be more inclusive in the future.
+Maybe if I go insane I might add a full blown units conversion and mathematics into here.